Growing up on the cusp of the internet age, I didn’t know I’d find myself wrapped up in the moment of the greatest age of human experimentation.

 Instead we’re still worried about why they even want to fuck in the first place.

 When I was in the sixth grade, if I wanted a girl to see my dick, I had to ask her.
 I never asked a girl, of course, but it didn’t change the fact I wanted every girl to see it.
 It was the first step to sex, right?
-I can’t even imagine the amount of shame I would feel, as my twelve year old chubby little self, to walk up to a girl I liked, and ask her if she wanted to see my dick.
+I can’t even imagine the amount of shame I would feel as my twelve year old chubby little self to walk up to a girl I liked, and ask her if she wanted to see my dick.
 But that’s how sex worked, and I really wanted sex.
-Now, no parent can understand how deviant a little boy can be sending a text pic of his dick to their little girls’ phone.
+Now, no parent can understand how a little boy can be sending a dick pic to their little girls’ phone.
 Sure, you might get in trouble, but that shame is not the same.
 My face wouldn’t be two feet away from the girl of my dreams, asking her to look in my pants.

-I can write nigger on the internet.
+I can write any word I want on the Internet.
 Here, now, anywhere.
 I could never, never say it in public.
 Maybe it’s because I don’t have the balls, or maybe I know it’s not the right thing to do.
 I don’t know.
-Because now, I can play a game online, on my Xbox One, where players don’t see each others’ faces.
+Because now, I can play a game online where players don’t see each others’ faces.
 In one particular game just two nights ago, I heard one boy ask another, in a particularly threatening tone, “Why are you such a nigger?”
-I don’t know who the boy was he was talking to, and and I don’t know who the boy was who was talking.
+I don’t know who the boy was he was talking to, and I don’t know who the boy was who was talking.
 They will never know me, and they will never know each other.

 You know liars right?
 You know the type of liar who makes up a story, and, in the course of retelling a false story over and over again, starts to believe the story is true?